Pixel (1st generation): Software

+Stock Software

 The Pixel and Pixel XL shipped with Android 7.1 "Nougat", an update to 7.0 that was initially exclusive to the Pixel.
 Android 7.1 was later released for some existing Nexus devices in December 2016, but certain features remained exclusive to the Pixel.

 Pixel supports Google Assistant, and provides live technical support services integrated into the OS.
 Similarly to Nexus devices, it receives Android updates directly from Google.
 Pixel also supports the Google Daydream virtual reality platform.
 Pixels 1–5 included unlimited full-resolution Google Photos backup for the life of the device.
 A November 2016 update added additional motion gestures, including double-tapping the screen to show alerts, and raising the device to wake the screen.

 Google states on its support pages that the Pixel and Pixel XL are guaranteed to receive new Android version updates until October 2018, and guaranteed to receive security patches until October 2019.
 In August 2017, Google released Android 8.0 "Oreo" for the Pixel and Pixel XL.
 Android 8.1 Oreo was released for the Pixel and Pixel XL, as well as some other devices, on December 5, 2017.
 Although after the date Google guaranteed the Pixel and Pixel XL would receive new Android versions, Google released Android 10 to the Pixel and Pixel XL in September 2019.
 Google released the final official security update to the Pixel and Pixel XL in December 2019.